Office of Legal Services Division

 Information about appeals to the Commissioner of Education for teacher employment, contract non-renewals, terminations, and suspension without pay that are governed by the Texas Education Code, Section 21.301.
 Hearings before a Certified Hearing Examiner refer to the Texas Education Code, Section 21.251, Applicability.

 Adopted Amendments to the 19 TAC Chapter 157, Subchapters AA-DD

 Effective May 28, 2012, the compensation cap for Independent Hearing Examiners who hold employment hearings under Texas Education Code, Chapter 21, subchapter F has been increased from $8,000 per case to $10,000 per case.
 Text of Adopted Amendments to 19 TAC (PDF, 12 KB)

-In addition, the Commissioner has adopted amendments to subchapters AA, BB, and CC of 19 Texas Administrative Code, Chapter 157, Hearings and Appeals, that include clarifying the requirements for motions requiring a certificate of conference, clarifying hearings procedures regarding federal programs and updating federal statutory references, and adding procedures regarding the issuance of subpoenas and depositions.
+In addition, the Commissioner has adopted amendments to subchapters AA, BB, and CC of 19 Texas Administrative Code, Chapter 157, Hearings and Appeals, that include clarifying the requirements for motions requiring a certificate of conference, clarifying hearings procedures about federal programs and updating federal statutory references, and adding procedures about the issuance of subpoenas and depositions.

 Commissioner and Local Hearing Decisions